III. Policies: History

 A. Methods of Acquiring Materials:

-Approval plan for U.S. and British imprints through Blackwell North America; firm orders for U.S. and British imprints through Blackwell North America and other vendors as appropriate; foreign-language orders through various, mainly European, vendors.
-Faculty and graduate student requests have high priority.
+Approval plan for U.S. and British imprints through Ingram; firm orders for U.S. and British imprints through Ingram and other vendors as appropriate; approval plans for French and German history through Aux Amateurs de Livres and Harrassowitz, respectively; foreign-language orders through various, mainly European, vendors.
+Faculty and graduate student requests are high priority.
 Gift materials are accepted selectively based on the needs of the collection.

 English and the major Western European languages are the main languages for primary and secondary source materials; other languages are collected as necessary.
-In general, no language is excluded; rather, the level and quality of the publication are the determining factors in the selection decision.
+In general, no language is excluded; rather, research and programmatic needs and the level and quality of the publication are the determining factors in the selection decision.

 C. Chronological Guidelines: